How Betfair Used VWO To Increase CTR

 The Betfair site attracted traffic through various paid channels such as PPC and Affiliates.
 The need was to increase registrations from their own website (including the mobile version).
 The company’s Facebook page had a large number of followers, but they were not being harnessed effectively.

 In terms of Cialdini’s principles, Betfair realized that although it had the “social proof,” it was not utilizing it effectively to persuade prospects.
 The team wanted to modify its website so that it is could apply Cialdini’s principles of Social Proof, Reciprocity, and Scarcity to influence customers and prospects more effectively.

-Solution: A/B Testing Assisted by VWO Tools Helped Establish Cialdini’s Principles Relevant to Betfair
+Tests run: A/B Testing Assisted by VWO Tools Helped Establish Cialdini’s Principles Relevant to Betfair

 Using VWO’s tools, Betfair decided to A/B test its main landing page.
 This is what control looked like: